 What do you think?

-Current AI and neurotechnology systems can interpret signals from nerve pathways to detect intended hand motions, primarily through brain-computer interfaces (BCIs) or peripheral nerve recordings.
+Current AI and neurotechnology systems interpret signals from nerve pathways to detect intended hand motions, primarily through brain-computer interfaces (BCIs) or peripheral nerve recordings (Nature, 2023).
 These systems use machine learning to decode electromyographic (EMG) or neural signals associated with motor commands, enabling prosthetic control or digital interaction.
-While still limited in precision and requiring calibration, advances in neural decoding algorithms and high-density electrode arrays have improved real-time motion detection.
-This technology is being developed for medical rehabilitation and assistive devices, though non-invasive versions remain less accurate than implanted solutions.
+Advances in neural decoding algorithms and high-density electrode arrays have improved real-time motion detection, though precision remains limited and calibration is required.
+This technology is under development for medical rehabilitation and assistive devices; non-invasive versions lag in accuracy compared to implanted solutions.

 📰